Markovian acyclic directed mixed graphs for discrete data: Toward a parameterization of the discrete Markov model for an ADMG

-Theorem \ref{thm:parametrization} shows that conditional probabilities of the form $P(X_H = 0 \,|\, X_T = x_T)$ are sufficient to form a parametrization of the binary ADMG model; it remains to show that they are non-redundant, which is proved in Section \ref{sec:smooth}.
+Theorem \ref{teoparametrization} shows that conditional probabilities of the form $P(X_H = 0 | X_T = x_T)$ are sufficient to form a parameterization of the binary ADMG model; it remains to show that they are nonredundant, which is proved in Section~\ref{secsmooth}.

-Note that the sets $C$ in (\ref{eqn:pform}) may not be ancestral, which hinders proof by induction.
+Note that the sets $C$ in (\ref{eqnpform}) may not be ancestral, which hinders proof by induction.
 In order to facilitate the proof, we define the following quantity which will be needed in the intermediate steps of the induction.